 The minimum blood pressure that Dr. Morepen BPOne can detect is 60 mm/Hg and the maximum is 260 mm/Hg.

-BP-100 is a top-rated device allows users to monitor their diastolic, systolic blood pressure and pulse rate.
-It features a 4 x 6 centimeters display and has buttons to start the device and recall the previous readings.
+BP-100 is a top-rated device with which users can monitor their diastolic, systolic blood pressure and pulse rate.
+It features a 4 x 6 centimeters display.
+It has buttons to turn on the device and recall the previous readings.

 HealthSense BP-100 stores 90 readings of 2 different users.
 It has an alarm function that reminds users to check their blood pressure.

 HS BP-100 supports voice commands and has a utility that reads the data displayed on the screen.
 This device features a USB port and it offers a wide cuff.
 It boasts an irregular heartbeat and body movement indicator.
 BP-100 costs 1200 INR.